Student projects (Part II and ACS)

 Here is a list of potential Part II projects that I am interested in supervising.
 Note, however, that I am also happy to develop a new idea together with interested students (and I do, in fact, encourage this).
 It is your project, and you should really want to do it (also, trust me, being passionate about your project helps you through motivation lows)!
 Please get in touch if you would like to discuss a potential project idea – or even if you only know a rough area that you are interested in.

 I usually work with top students, and expect a 2.i or better in the Part IB exams, or other evidence of excellent skills and high enthusiasm for the project, to consider you.

-I have supervised a total of three student projects to date, all of which received a first-class score, and came within the top five projects in the academic year.
+I have supervised a total of ten student projects to date, almost all of which received a first-class score.
+Five of them came within the top five projects in the year.

 - Osiris: Secure Social Backup by James Bown,

 - Cirrus: Distributing Application Threads on the Cloud by Seb Hollington,

 Information about the projects, and links to the dissertations that came out of them are on the past projects page.